Is sea turtle conservation volunteering in Mexico right for me?

 You don’t need previous experience to join.
 You’ll be supervised by experts, and Projects Abroad staff are always available to provide guidance and advice.

-Your project will be divided into the following ways:
+Your project will be divided into several areas:

 Search for and move turtle nests to a protected area

-Coastal erosion is a big, long-term problem affecting turtles in Mexico.
-However, poachers have proven to be an even bigger problem at the moment.
+Coastal erosion and poaching are currently the biggest threats facing turtles today.
 Once a turtle has laid eggs, poachers dig up the eggs to sell at local markets.
 To protect the nests, we do beach patrols every night.

 Ensure turtles tanks are clean and maintained

-At the ecological centre, the government has given them permission to keep turtles, especially those who have been injured and cannot be released back into the wild.
+The ecological centre we work with has permission from the government to keep turtles, especially those who have been injured and cannot be released back into the wild.
 They need your help to look after all the turtles living here.
-You will help clean the tanks, and make sure adult turtles are fed and cared for.
+You’ll help clean the tanks, and make sure turtles are fed and cared for.
 Each turtle is also weighed and measured once a month.

 Every week, you’ll spend time in the Palo Verde estuary and El Chupadero lagoon.
 Here, you’ll monitor the presence and condition of the local wildlife.
-We do this in various ways, and we:
+We do this in various ways.
+We:

 - Maintain a register through direct observation and trap cameras for night surveillance